Condor-Performance-Modeling/how-to/README.md

 repos.
 The copies contain source modified from the original repo to enable STF generation.

+If you have a cloned benchmarks repo you do not need to clone it again.

 The steps below tell you how to clone the repo.
 Once the repo has been cloned there is a separate README for building and maintaining the suite.